Ex-cops Kueng, Thao sentenced for violating Floyd’s rights

 Associated Press

-U.S. District Judge Paul Magnuson went below a range of 4¼ to 5¼ years called for in complex formulas that help determine sentences, and despite prosecutors arguing that Kueng “didn’t say a word” to stop Officer Derek Chauvin from killing Floyd as Chauvin knelt on Floyd’s neck for 9 1/2 minutes.
+The lower sentences for Kueng, who is Black, and Thao, who is Hmong American, raise questions about whether they would consider a plea deal or risk a state court trial on Oct.
+24, when they face counts of aiding and abetting second-degree murder and second-degree manslaughter.
+Lane, who is white, pleaded guilty to a state charge of aiding and abetting second-degree manslaughter and is awaiting sentencing in that case.

-Kueng held Floyd’s back, Officer Thomas Lane held his feet and Officer Tou Thao kept back bystanders, some of whom recorded video that led to worldwide protests and a reckoning on racial injustice.
+Sentencing guidelines on the federal counts called for 4¼ to 5¼ years for Kueng and 5 ¼ to 6 ½ years for Thao.
+For both men, prosecutors argued for sentences within that range or longer, arguing in Kueng’s case that he “didn’t say a word” as Floyd lay dying.
+They also disputed that Thao’s role was minor, with prosecutor LeeAnn Bell saying he had “a bird’s-eye view of what was going on” with Floyd pinned to the pavement, and had “years on the force” that meant he should have known better.
+She said Thao sometimes looked directly at Floyd and at times had bystanders telling him exactly what was happening.

-Magnuson called Floyd’s death “a serious offense” and said there was no question that Kueng violated his rights by failing to get off him when Floyd became unresponsive during the May 25, 2020, arrest.
-But he also held up what he called “an incredible number” of letters supporting Kueng that he said came from other police officers.
+Magnuson said there was no question that Kueng violated Floyd’s rights by failing to get off him when Floyd became unresponsive.
+But he also mentioned what he called “an incredible number” of letters supporting Kueng that he said came from other officers.

 “You were truly a rookie officer,” Magnuson told Kueng.

-Chauvin, who pleaded guilty last year to violating Floyd’s civil rights and the civil rights of a teenager in an unrelated case, was sentenced to 21 years in federal prison.
-Lane, who twice asked if Floyd should be rolled onto his side so he could breathe, was convicted of one count and was sentenced last week to 2 1/2 — a sentence Floyd’s brother Philonise called “insulting.”
+Thao was sentenced at a subsequent hearing, where he spoke for more than 20 minutes, frequently quoting scripture as he said his arrest and time in jail led him to turn toward God, but did not directly address his actions or offer any words to the Floyd family.
+Thao — like Lane and Kueng — remains free on bond, but spent several weeks in jail after his 2020 arrest on the state charges.

-Kueng and Thao got a victory last week when Magnuson issued rulings that affected how their federal sentences would be calculated.
-The rulings — particularly one that cross-references their crimes with involuntary manslaughter instead of murder — meant the men headed into Wednesday’s hearings with a recommended range of 4 1/4 years to 5 1/4 years.
-They might have faced a life sentence.
+Magnuson again acknowledged letters supporting the former officer, including one that he said had 744 signatures, and cited what he called Thao’s “completely clean record.”

-Mark Osler, a professor at the University of St. Thomas School of Law and former federal prosecutor, said ahead of the hearings that Kueng and Thao would likely seek a plea deal on the state charges that won’t exceed the federal sentence and will let them serve the sentences concurrently.
+Mark Osler, a professor at the University of St. Thomas School of Law and former federal prosecutor, said ahead of Wednesday’s sentencing hearings that Kueng and Thao would likely seek a plea deal on the state charges that would not exceed the federal sentence and would let them serve the sentences concurrently.

-Kueng and Thao can still appeal their federal convictions.
-If they plead guilty in state court, any federal appeal would be moot, said Mike Brandt, a criminal defense attorney who has been following the case.
-But it’s also hard to win a federal appeal, he said.
+Both men are due to report to federal prison on Oct.
+4, though Magnuson noted that could change because of their state trial.
+Magnuson said he would recommend that they be allowed to serve their time at minimum-security federal facilities in Duluth or in Yankton, South Dakota, so they could be near family.
+The final decision is up to the Bureau of Prisons.

-“Those are some of the calculuses they are going to have to make in terms of, `Do I go to trial and risk something worse?
-Do I think I have a good shot at appeal on the federal case?'”
-Brandt said.
+Chauvin, who is white, was the most senior officer at the scene and was sentenced to a 22 1/2-year state sentence that he’s serving concurrently with his federal sentence.
+He’s been held in solitary confinement in the state’s maximum security prison at Oak Park Heights for his own safety since his murder conviction and will eventually be transferred to federal prison.

 Find AP’s full coverage of the killing of George Floyd at: https://apnews.com/hub/death-of-george-floyd